ccao-data/people/.github/ISSUE_TEMPLATE/onboard-internal.md

 Additionally, take a moment to visit the [internal org-level README](https://github.com/ccao-data?view_as=member) and investigate the listed services.
 We highly recommend you use this page as your entrypoint to all work at the CCAO.

 If you have downtime while working, we highly recommend reading anything marked with a :star: on the [Resources](https://github.com/ccao-data/wiki/blob/master/Handbook/Resources.md) page.

+## Suggested reading for full-time employees
+- [ ] [Cook County Pension](https://www.cookcountypension.com/) - about the pension plan.
+- [ ] [Cook County Deferred Compensation](https://www.cookcountydc.com/rsc-web-preauth/index.html) - This is a 457(b) retirement savings vehicle, similar to a 403(b), that you can choose to enroll in with a maximum annual contribution of $23k.
+It is separate from (and in addition to) your pension.

+# Welcome!
+We're looking forward to working with you.

 NOTE: Please report any broken links, spelling/grammar mistakes, or inaccurate instructions in this issue to [@ccao-data/core-team](https://github.com/orgs/ccao-data/teams/core-team).